syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-headers-and-footers.md

 Essential Presentation library facilitates adding Headers and Footers to the Notes slide of the PowerPoint Presentation.

 N> 1.
-As per Microsoft PowerPoint behaviour, you can add Header only in Notes slide of the PowerPoint using our Essential Presentation Library.
+As per Microsoft PowerPoint behavior, you can add Header only in Notes slide of the PowerPoint using our Essential Presentation Library.
 N> 2.
 Header added in Notes slide will be visible only in the Notes page of the PowerPoint viewer.

 The following code example demonstrates how to add a Headers and Footers to the Notes slide of the presentation.